ironbar/prompt_recovery/docs/modeling/Iteration_01_biggest_model.md

 | create_shared_device_map(16)    | 11.8              | 11.8              |
 | create_intertwined_device_map() | 11.8              | 11.8              |

-It seems I can do inference reliably with up to 7200 input tokens.
+It seems I can do inference reliably with up to **7200 input tokens**.
 I needed to carefully balanced the layers of the model between the 2 gpus.
 With previous `auto` configuration only 3500 input tokens were allowed.
 Since I have been able to make a submission with the previous configuration that implies that none of the samples of the hidden test set had a higher input size of 3500 tokens.

 It is not clear if `create_shared_device_map` is faster than `create_intertwined_device_map`.
 The first one splits the model in two halfs so the GPU 0 does the first stage of the model and GPU 1 the second stage.
 The intertwined strategy assigns the layers alternatively to each GPU, thus it needs more communication between GPUs but it is likely that heat dissipation would be better.

+Mixtral has a maximum context window of 32k tokens, so we are very far from there.

 ### Which LLMs are fast enough to be used for inference?